 (e) Chapter I, Section 2(f) is deleted.

-() Chapter II, Section 1, the opening sentence of point (1), is replaced by the following:
+(f) Chapter II, Section 1, the opening sentence of point (1), is replaced by the following:

 ‘1.
 Organic fertilisers and soil improvers, other than manure, processed frass, digestive tract content, compost, milk, milk-based products, milk-derived products, colostrum, colostrum products and digestion residues from the transformation of animal by-products or derived products into biogas, shall be produced by:’;